Enkhuizen: Sports

 Enkhuizen offers a range of sports and recreational activities supported by local clubs and public facilities.
 The city's location on the IJsselmeer enables water-based activities, including recreational boating and sailing from the marinas.
 The shallow waters near the Enkhuizer Zand recreational area are used for kitesurfing, and equipment for sailing and kayaking is available through local providers.
 Indoor and outdoor swimming facilities are located at the Recreatiebad Enkhuizer Zand, serving leisure swimmers and families.
 Football is organised through Sportvereniging Enkhuizen (s.v.
 Enkhuizen), an amateur club established on 1 May 2021 following the merger of v.v.
 DINDUA and VV West Frisia.
 The club fields teams in regional competitions and maintains youth programmes.
 Other sports include tennis and padel, organised by the Enkhuizer Tennis Club, as well as indoor football and general fitness activities at various gyms and sports centres.
 Until recently, Enkhuizen was also home to WFHC Enkhuizen, an amateur field hockey club that has since ceased operations.

 Politics

-Following the 2022 local election, the 17 seats of Enkhuizen municipal council divided as followed:
+Following the 2026 local election, the 17 seats of Enkhuizen municipal council divided as: